LIV Golf Bedminster: Full List of Golfers, How to Watch Online

 Trump National Golf Club Bedminster, which will host 12 teams of four LIV golfers this weekend over 54 holes, has been ranked in the Top 100 Courses in the World and hosted the 2017 U.S. Women's Open.

-The course is named after former President Donald Trump, who spends his summers in the township.
+Former President Donald Trump, who spends his summers in the township, owns the course.

 Here's everything you need to know to tune into the third LIV Golf event of 2022: